SnowyMouse/invader/README.md

 Options:
-  -a --anniversary-mode        Enable anniversary graphics and audio (CEA only) -A --auto-forge <engine>     Ensure the map will be network compatible with
+  -a --anniversary-mode        Enable anniversary graphics and audio (CEA only) -A --auto-forge              Ensure the map will be network compatible with
-                               the given target engine.
-Valid engines are: mcc-cea, pc-custom, pc-demo, pc-retail,
+                               the target engine.
-                               xbox-0009, xbox-0135, xbox-2276
   -b --stock-resource-bounds   Only index tags if the tag's index is within
                                stock Custom Edition's resource map bounds.
                                (Custom Edition only)